 Chewy Cocoa Oatmeal Crispies

-Makes about 36 / It’s no sin to indulge in a little cocoa now and then.
-Cocoa is actually a decent source of potent antioxidants.
-The applesauce, oats, and whole-grain flour add heart-healthy fiber to a delicious cookie.
+Makes about 36 / The applesauce, oats, and whole-grain flour add heart-healthy fiber to a delicious cookie.
 Soy milk adds another good-for-you twist to these treats.
 View Recipe